 - The remains of a crossroads and buildings from Roman times

-As for the booths, well, consider the market a very compact version of the larger alternatives elsewhere.
-The white stands are unique to this location, and their contents mirror the essentials at any self-respecting Weihnachtsmarkt.
-For example:
+The white stands are unique to this location, and their contents mirror some of the essentials at any self-respecting Weihnachtsmarkt.
+On my last visit (2022), this included, for example:

-How to get to the Michaelerplatz
+How to get to Michaelerplatz

 No trams spoil the view, but you’re not far from a couple of underground stations.